T Push Up: How To Do, Benefits and Muscles Worked

 1. Knee T push-up

-Knee T push-up is a variation that is performed on the knees, rather than with the feet on the ground.
+Knee T push-up is a variation that is performed on the knees rather than with the feet on the ground.

 Knee T Push Up

-How To Do Knee T Push Ups
+How To Do Knee T Push-Ups

-3. As you reach the bottom of the push-up, lift one arm off the ground and rotate your body so that your arm is pointing straight up towards the ceiling.
+3. As you reach the bottom of the push-up, lift one arm off the ground and rotate your body so that your arm is pointing straight up toward the ceiling.
 Your body should now be in the shape of a “T”.

 4. Hold this position for a moment.

-5. Then return your arm to the starting position and repeat the movement on the other side.
+5. Then, return your arm to the starting position and repeat the movement on the other side.

 6. Continue to alternate sides, completing one full knee push-up each time.